How to Stop Hydrocodone: Quitting Cold Turkey or Weaning Off?

 A large proportion of opioid-related deaths are related to non-prescription hydrocodone high dose.
 In these cases, many patients acquire these drugs from their family and friends.
 In addition, some hydrocodone brands contain acetaminophen, also a painkiller, which can cause significant liver damage if used for a long period of time.
 However, hydrocodone without acetaminophen also causes deleterious effects necessitating hydrocodone taper.
 It is, however, pertinent to know how to stop taking hydrocodone without side effects.

 Dangers of Quitting Cold Turkey

 People who use opioids often inquire about the consequences of quitting hydrocodone cold turkey.
-When an individual who misuses or abuses the drug, he or she becomes addicted with the body becoming adjusted to it in the system.
+When an individual who misuses or abuses the drug becomes addicted to it, the body becomes adjusted to it in the system.
 While getting off hydrocodone, it is essential to achieve this slowly, so the body can re-adjust gradually to an opioid-free system.
 Some of the users even try to recreate the feeling of euphoria with homemade hydrocodone which can have unpredictable consequences.

 Users who abruptly quit hydrocodone develop withdrawal symptoms, which result from the body’s adaptation to the medicine in the system.
 Some of the side effects of stopping hydrocodone include: